Deportation of the Balkars

-The Deportation of the Balkars (Note: Таулуланы кёчгюнчюлюк.) was the expulsion by the Soviet government of the entire Balkar population of the North Caucasus to Central Asia on March 8, 1944, during World War II.
+The Soviet government forcibly transferred the entire Balkar population of the North Caucasus to Central Asia on March 8, 1944, during World War II.
 The expulsion was ordered by NKVD chief Lavrentiy Beria after approval by General Secretary Joseph Stalin.
 All the 37,713 Balkars of the Caucasus were deported from their homeland in one day.
 The crime was a part of a Soviet forced settlement program and population transfer that affected several million members of non-Russian Soviet ethnic minorities between the 1930s and the 1950s.
 Officially the deportation was a response to the Balkars' supposed collaboration with occupying German forces.
 Later, in 1989, the Soviet government declared the deportation illegal.

 Historical background

+Background and ethnic tensions

+Following an industrialization drive in Kabardino-Balkaria in 1928, ethnic tensions emerged between predominantly Russian industrial workers and Kabardians and Balkars, who were primarily employed in agriculture.
+During the early 1930s, Russian workers reacted negatively to affirmative action policies for local minorities.
+Tensions escalated at the construction site of the Baksan Hydroelectric Dam, where hostile relations and poor working conditions led many Kabardian and Balkar workers to leave after a few months.

+Harassment against Balkar and Kabardian workers was also reported.
+Russian workers reportedly forced Balkar and Kabardian coworkers to consume pork or rubbed pork products on their lips.
+A 1932 article criticized the director of the Malka Machine and Tractor Station for failing to stop Russian workers from spreading pork lard on bread eaten by Kabardians.
+On March 7, 1937, Pravda reported an incident in the Kabardian village of Sarmakovo, where Russians and Romani residents had been expelled.
+The report stated that local authorities planned to deport all Russians from the Mountain district of Kabardino-Balkaria.
+The “Sarmakovo affair” subsequently triggered a state campaign against Kabardians and Balkars on charges of “Bourgeois Nationalism.”